 The North Yorkshire Moors Railway runs steam trains from Pickering to Whitby from March to November.
 In winter, the line is closed, and Goathland—a village better known as Aidensfield from the television series Heartbeat—returns to its actual population of four hundred people.

 This is when to visit.
-The village pub, the Mallyan Spout Hotel, has a fire that burns continuously from October to April.
-The rooms (£85-120/night in winter) are decorated in a style that might be called "country house comfortable"—floral patterns, heavy furniture, no pretense of minimalism.
+The village pub, the Mallyan Spout Hotel at YO22 5AN, has a fire that burns continuously from October to April.
+The rooms (£85-120/night in winter, breakfast included) are decorated in a style that might be called "country house comfortable"—floral patterns, heavy furniture, no pretense of minimalism.
 The food is traditional: game pie (£16.95), Yorkshire pudding the size of a dinner plate, sticky toffee pudding (£7.50) that will require a walk afterward.
+Dinner is served 6:30 PM to 8:30 PM; book ahead on 01947 896486 as winter weekends fill with locals escaping the cities.

 The Moors Proper